Larry Lerner, President

 Mr. Sheykhet has successfully run two candle lighting ceremonies at the Old Jewish cemetery of L’viv.
 These have included participants from the US, Israel and Ukraine, the Secretary of the US Embassy to Ukraine and numerous diplomats.
 He also runs a website for the Jewish Heritage of Ukraine.

-Ms. Weissman manages UCSJ’s Washington, D.C. office, website and social media presence.
-She has a background in International Affairs, Eurasian Studies and the Russian language from George Washington University.
-She previously has interned at the Eurasia Division of the U.S. Department of State’s Foreign Service Institute.
-There, she worked under Paul Goble and William Gleason, researching cultural aspects of countries throughout Central and Eastern Europe, assisting with classroom preparation and attending lectures.
-Ms. Weissman regularly attends meetings and briefings at institutions throughout D.C. on behalf of UCSJ.
+Ms. Anania manages UCSJ’s Washington, DC office, website, and social media presence.
+She has a background in International Affairs and Russian language from George Washington University.
+She previously interned at the School of Language Studies of the U.S. Department of State’s Foreign Service Institute.
+There, she worked with the Department of Slavic, Pashto and Persian Languages helping to develop and edit Russian language learning classroom materials.
+Ms. Anania regularly attends meetings and briefings at institutions throughout DC on behalf of UCSJ.